Pan's People: Surviving Top of the Pops appearances

 Pan's People performed at a time when the BBC routinely wiped the videos of the Top of the Pops shows to save money on new tapes and because it was not thought that anyone would want to watch the shows again.
-However, organisations such as the BFI and Kaleidoscope have spent time searching archives and as a result many recorded dance routines have been rediscovered.
-More recently they have found roughly 40 lost dances on home video tapes and have extracted digital footage from the very fragile analogue tapes.
+However, organisations such as the BFI and Kaleidoscope have spent time searching archives, and as a result many recorded dance routines have been rediscovered.
+More recently they have found roughly 40 lost dances on home video recordings, and have extracted digital footage from the very fragile analogue tapes.
 Estimated video survivals by year: